linode/docs/docs/development/go/file-io/index.md

 }
 {{< /file >}}

 After getting information about the mode of the file using `Mode()`, you need to call the `IsRegular()` function to determine whether the given path belongs to a regular file or not.
-Examining the return value of `IsRegular()` will tell you what you want to know.
+If the path is a regular file, the output of `IsRegular()` will give you this information.

 Executing `isFile.go` will resemble the following output: